trustoverip/tswg-acdc-specification/spec/spec.md

 A UUID, `u` field may optionally appear in any block (field map) at any level of an ACDC.
 Whenever a block in an ACDC includes a UUID, `u`, field then its associated SAID, `d`, field makes a blinded commitment to the contents of that block.
 The UUID, `u`, field is the blinding factor.
 This makes that block securely partially disclosable or even selectively disclosable notwithstanding disclosure of the associated schema of the block.
 The block contents can only be discovered given disclosure of the included UUID field.
 Likewise, when a UUID, `u`, field appears at the top level of an ACDC then that top-level SAID, `d`, field makes a blinded commitment to the contents of the whole ACDC itself.
 Thus, the whole ACDC, not merely some block within the ACDC, may be disclosed in a privacy-preserving (correlation minimizing)

-### Autonomic identifier (AID) and Derived identifier fields
+### Autonomic identifier (AID) fields

 ::: issue
 https://github.com/trustoverip/tswg-acdc-specification/issues/15
 :::

 Some fields, such as the `i`, Issuer identifier field, must each have an AID as its value.
 An AID is a fully qualified Self-certifying Identifier (SCID) that follows the KERI protocol [@KERI][@KERI_ID].
 An AID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [@DSig].
 Each AID has a set of one or more Controllers who each control a private key.
-By virtue of their private key(s), the set of Controllers may make statements on behalf of the associated AID that is backed by uniquely verifiable commitments via digital signatures on those statements.
+By virtue of their private key(s), the Controllers may make statements on behalf of the associated AID backed by uniquely verifiable commitments via digital signatures on those statements.
 Any entity then may verify those signatures using the associated set of public keys.
 No shared or trusted relationship between the Controllers and Verifiers is required.
 The verifiable key state for AIDs is established with the KERI protocol [@KERI][@KERI_ID].
 The use of AIDS enables ACDCs to be used in a portable but securely attributable, fully decentralized manner in an ecosystem that spans trust domains.

 ### Namespaced AIDs